 Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
 Those standards require that we plan and perform the examination to obtain reasonable assurance about whether UNIVERSITY PARK RECREATION DISTRICT complied, in all material respects, with those requirements.
-An examination involves performing procedures to obtain evidence about whether UNIVERSITY PARK RECREATION DISTRICT complied with those requirements.
-The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risks of material noncompliance, whether due to fraud or error.
+An examination involves performing procedures to obtain evidence about whether UNIVERSITY PARK RECREATION DISTRICT complied, in all material and extent of the procedures selected depend on our judgment, including an assessment of the risks of material noncompliance, whether due to fraud or error.
 We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.